 4. Experience the city’s nicest architecture

 One of the 20th century’s greatest architects, Oscar Niemeyer, was Brazilian, and there are several places where you can see his work in São Paulo.
 The most striking features of his work are curving lines (which he likened to a woman’s body) and creating the effect of defying gravity.
 These interesting buildings are a nice break from the seemingly endless white apartment towers so typical of São Paulo.
-Specific places to see his work follow (see #5, 6, 7, 16), but besides modern architecture, the city has some nice, if run down, examples of colonial and historic architecture.
+Specific places to see his work follow (see #5, 6, 7, 16 below), but besides modern architecture, the city has some nice, if run down, examples of colonial and historic architecture.

 5. Parque Ibirapuera

 Parque Ibirapuera is the city’s largest green space and one of the largest city parks in Latin America.
 There is plenty to do here…paths to walk or bike or people watch, museums, Niemeyer architecture, a lake, and more.

 6. Museu Afro-Brasil